graphql-python/graphql-core/docs/diffs.rst

 Custom execution context
 ------------------------

-The :func:`execute` function takes an additional ``execution_context_class`` argument which allows specifying a custom execution context class instead of the default :class:`ExecutionContext` used by GraphQL-core.
+The :func:`execute` function takes an additional ``execution_context_class`` argument which allows specifying a custom execution context class instead of the default :class:`Executor` used by GraphQL-core.

 .. currentmodule:: graphql